SupriyaAdep/app-builder-docs/docs/first-party-extension/api-reference/globals.md

 sidebar_custom_props: { icon: "settings" }
 ---

-This page is an index of types, interfaces, enums used across various Customization APIs
+This page is an index of types, interfaces, enums used across the Customization API

 <api>
 <method>